ryantd42/NY-Legislative-Git/2023/A7309A-2023/bill.md

  the consumer price index in the one year period ending on the  September thirtieth  prior  to  the  overtime  ceiling adjustment effective on the ensuing January first.
-  (III) COMMENCING JANUARY FIRST, TWO  THOUSAND  TWENTY-FOUR,  AND  EACH YEAR  THEREAFTER,  FOR  MEMBERS WHO FIRST BECOME MEMBERS OF THE NEW YORK STATE AND LOCAL EMPLOYEES' RETIREMENT SYSTEM ON OR  AFTER  APRIL  FIRST, TWO  THOUSAND  TWELVE, THE OVERTIME CEILING PERCENTAGE INCREASE SHALL BE
+  (III) COMMENCING JANUARY FIRST, TWO  THOUSAND  TWENTY-FIVE,  AND  EACH YEAR  THEREAFTER,  FOR  MEMBERS WHO FIRST BECOME MEMBERS OF THE NEW YORK STATE AND LOCAL EMPLOYEES' RETIREMENT SYSTEM ON OR  AFTER  APRIL  FIRST, TWO  THOUSAND  TWELVE, THE OVERTIME CEILING PERCENTAGE INCREASE SHALL BE